 The Office of the Arts was founded in 2003 to cultivate the performing, visual and cultural arts at Brandeis as a meaningful component of a liberal arts education and research study.
 It advocates that creativity and active participation in the arts are essential to humanistic learning and social transformation.
 The Office of the Arts also publishes the biannual magazine State of the Arts.

 The Brandeis Concert Season features more than 50 professional and student concerts each year in the Slosberg Music Center.
-The Lydian String Quartet has been in residence at Brandeis for 30 years, performing and coaching recipients of the Leonard Bernstein Music Fellowship.
+The renowned Lydian String Quartet has been in residence at Brandeis for over 30 years, performing, teaching, and coaching chamber ensembles including recipients of the Leonard Bernstein Music Fellowship.
 The MusicUnitesUS World Music Series brings international musicians to campus to share diverse histories and cultures through the universal narrative of music.
-Brandeis is home to six outstanding student ensembles including the Brandeis-Wellesley Orchestra, which is regarded as one of the finest in New England.
+The Brand New Music concert series presents cutting edge contemporary music, featuring professional performance of student works and guest artists.
+Brandeis’ Music Department is home to eight outstanding student ensembles including the Brandeis-Wellesley Orchestra, Jazz Ensemble, University Chorus, Fafali ensemble, as well as numerous student chamber ensembles.